FuelLabs/sway/docs/src/introduction/overview.md

 ## Testing your Contract

-In the directory `tests`, navigate to `harness.rs.` Here you'll see there is some boilerpalte code to help you start interacting with and testing your contract.
+In the directory `tests`, navigate to `harness.rs.` Here you'll see there is some boilerplate code to help you start interacting with and testing your contract.

 At the bottom of the file, define the body of `can_get_contract_instance`.
 Here is what your code should look like to verify that the value of the counter did get incremented: